Tunok24/MClib/README.md

 ### Photon Trajectories in 2D Grid
 A Monte Carlo simulation of photons with a prescribed angular momentum, traversing through a medium
 ![Photon Trajectories](./fig/photon_trajectories.jpg)

+[P.S.
+This repository is not updated since 2023.]